Evaluating the Capability of Large-scale Language Models on Chinese Grammatical Error Correction Task: Conclusion

 \section{Conclusion}

-In this report, we explore the performance of various LLMs on Chinese grammatical error correction task.
-Experimental results indicate that there still remains gap between LLMs' performance and current sota models.
-Furthermore, the performance of different LLMs' performance is greatly impacted by the distribution of test data.
-Future work can focus on addressing the over-correction problem of LLMs and explore the untapped potential of LLMs in the field of grammatical error correction tasks.
+In this report, we explore the performance of various LLMs on CGEC task.
+Experimental results indicate that there still remains gap between LLMs' performance and current SOTA models.
+Furthermore, the performance of different LLMs' performance is subject to the distribution of test data and general-purpose models are better at CGEC than reasoning models at lower cost.
+Future work can focus on addressing the over-correction problem of LLMs and explore the untapped potential of LLMs in the field of GEC tasks.